akando42/next-map/public/content/posts/10-07/index.md

 ---
 #Russia is the largest country in the world, possess most number of nuclear warheads and at somepoint control most number of people in the world via its #Soviet system.
 How a small population of less than 2% of world population can sway so much of the world destiny.

-### Novogrod, Saint Petersburg and the Nordic Influences in Russia
+### Novogrod, Saint Petersburg and the Blonde Influences in Russia
 ![Putin Son and Daughter](https://storage.googleapis.com/spykman-world/putin_son_and_daughter.png)

 A saint is simply an ordinary Christian who lead an extraordinary life and left behind a massive legacy for future generations of Christian.